 Greg Bond: What significant changes has the new law brought about?

 Anne-Ruth Moltmann-Willisch: Courts were offering mediation before the law, in pilot projects that began in the federal states between 2003 and 2008.
 Judges were trained to mediate.
 The new law requires all courts to set up mediation programmes with so-called Güterichter – conciliation or mediator judges.
 These are judges trained as mediators who mediate cases referred to them by other judges.
-In practice, however, not much has changed, I do not think that the law itself has led to more mediation.1)Since I conducted this interview an independent report evaluating the Mediation Act commissioned by the Ministry of Justice has been published.
-Its sobering findings show that the law has done nothing to promote mediation and that mediation in Germany is still very much in the doldrums.
+In practice, however, not much has changed, I do not think that the law itself has led to more mediation.Since I conducted this interview an independent report evaluating the Mediation Act commissioned by the Ministry of Justice has been published.
+Its sobering findings show that the law has done … Continue reading

 Pia Mahlstedt: What we now have is a legal basis for mediation in German courts.
 Since 2002, the German civil procedure rules have required judges to offer the parties the opportunity to settle before judgment in what is called a Güteverhandlung (conciliation hearing), which is conducted by the same judge who will hear and adjudicate the case.
 Now judges can refer cases to a second Güterichter or conciliation or mediator judge.
 It is unfortunate that the terminology overlaps and confuses people.
 A Güterichter acts as a mediator with no decision-making powers.
 Having a legal basis for this is useful.